cysouw/diathesis/text/c12_zuInfinitive.md

 - *drohen*: there are no strict restrictions, though agentive verbs are atypical.
 - *versprechen*: not with agentive verbs, most frequently used with *werden, enthalten, weichen, bieten*.

 ###      --- Covert causation --- {.unnumbered}

-### *kommen+zu‑In­fi­ni­tiv* Covertly caused state (*Verborgenes Zustandskausativ*) {#sec:zuinfinitive-kommen}
+### *kommen+zu‑In­fi­ni­tiv* Covertly caused state {#sec:zuinfinitive-kommen}

 The verb *kommen* 'to come' can be used with a *zu‑In­fi­ni­tiv* of some intransitive verbs to express a state that is reached [@next].^[See also Lesart 44 von *kommen* in the *Wörterbuch zur Verbvalenz*, available online at <https://grammis.ids-mannheim.de/verbs/view/400724/44>, accessed 3 November 2021.]
-This construction conveys that there is some unexpressed force or agent that has caused the state to be reached, so I propose to call this construction a ~~covertly caused state~~.
+This construction conveys that there is some unexpressed force or agent that has caused the state to be reached, so I propose to call this construction a ~~covertly caused state~~ (and in German ~~Verborgenes Zustandskausativ~~).
 The meaning can be described as 'something happened, which led to the subject being in a specific state'.
 A parallel construction is frequently attested with nouns, like *Sie kam zu Reichtum/Ehren* (cf. [@sec:zuminfinitive-funktionsverb]).

 ::: ex
 - Plötzlich ist er neben ihr zu liegen gekommen.^[~~DWDS~~: Die Zeit, 07.08.1992, Nr.
 33.]